Is There A Limerence Cure?

 Every time I read a post on Facebook about what a cheating spouse did, I imagined the pain my husband felt and I’m heartbroken.
 It’s excruciating to know what I’ve done and how others are feeling on the other side.
 I have great fear for what will happen in the coming months.
 Healing.
 More pain.
 More regret.
 But I have to face my consequences.
 It’s the price of losing sight of what’s really important.
 I am wondering if you have suggestions on to help me get over the other man so that I can focus on healing my marriage, my husband, and myself from all the hurt I’ve caused.
 I want to stay in my marriage but I regret to say that it still hurts that I can’t have the other man as well.

 ANSWER: As one who has been where you have been, I thank you for telling us this.
 It helps others.
-It also gives strength to carry on for those of us who work so diligently to help others.
-It touches us deeply to know that we a part in your decision.
+It also gives strength to carry on for those of us who work so diligently to help others and it touches us deeply to know that we are a part of your decision.

 Now, may I tell you a little about what may happen next?
 Not saying it will, just offering it in case.